GaitiLab/nf-processes/modules/split-pipe/README.md

 ## Installation

-Installation requires the use of Nextflow, a workflow description language (WDL) that enables reproducible parallelization of bioinformatics tasks.
+Installation requires the use of Nextflow, a workflow description language (WDL) that enables reproducible parallelization of common bioinformatics tasks.

 ```
 wget -qO- https://get.nextflow.io | bash